-If you suspect that your computer has been infected with a virus, have any doubts about an email attachment or experience unusual system behaviour, you should contact the CCG's IT provider for advice.
+If you suspect that your computer has been infected with a virus, have any doubts about an email attachment or experience unusual system behaviour, you should contact the IT Service Desk for advice.

 For more help or for any further questions please contact the Information Governance Team.